CauldronDevelopmentLLC/oh-brother/README.md

 Brother only provides ugly programs for Windows or Mac OS.
 I think, you should do firmware upgrades from time to time, because the supported printers have advanced network functionality, like SNMP, HTTP Web Management UI, and much more.
-Some of them can be connected with ethernet and some of them with WiFi.
+Some of them can be connected with Ethernet and some of them with WiFi.
 The more features a system has, the greater is the risk of bugs.

 You could try to use the official tools.
 You could try to run the Windows EXE in Wine for example.